 Linear Voltage Regulator Circuit

-These are the most common regulators used in electronics to maintain the steady output voltage.
-Linear voltage regulators acts like a voltage divider circuit, in this regulator resistance varies with respect to change in load and gives constant output voltage.
-Some advantages and disadvantages of linear voltage regulator are given below:
+These are the most common regulators used in electronics to maintain a steady output voltage.
+Linear voltage regulators act like a voltage divider circuit.
+The linear voltage regulator circuit diagram shows how the variable resistance element maintains a constant output.
+Some advantages and disadvantages of a linear voltage regulator are given below:

 Advantages